What is the Sin that So Easily Entangles Us?

 The First Sin

 The Greek word translated ‘sin’ in our Bible means ‘to miss,’ – as to miss a target or fall short of a goal.
-A sinner is one who misses the best intent or the ideal goal.
+A sinner is one who misses the best intention or the ideal goal.
 Who among us, as children of God, doesn’t occasionally miss the goal and need restoring doses of God’s saving grace? (b)

 Desiring to father children, the Eternal One designed and created the natural universe as a place to birth His offspring into existence.
 This natural realm includes an ongoing array of beginning and ending cycles that provide a vast multitude of variables for us to choose from.